 - Identify Where the Public Speaking Fear is Coming From.
 If you know where the fear is coming from, you can mitigate the chances of it appearing.

-- Minimize the Risk of Failure..
+- Minimize the Risk of Failure When You Present in Front of an Audience.
 Once you know where the fear comes from, look for ways to minimize the risk when those situations occur.

-- Stack Up a Series of Successes.
-When you practice the skill and have a success, your confidence will grow.
-So, the faster you can have a series of success, the faster your confidence will grow.
+- Stack Up a Series of Public Speaking Successes.
+When you practice the skill and have success, your confidence will grow.
+So, the faster you can have a series of successes, the faster your confidence will grow.

 Fear or nervousness, most often, comes from situations where there is a risk of loss or danger.
 The more dramatic the risk, the more nervousness you will experience.
 This nervousness is normal, though.
 In fact, we experience it just about every time that we try something new.